 The quad has the loose feeling of a twin-fin but with added control.

 The Five-Fin Setup

-Need help getting the right fin setup for a particular type of wave.
+Do you need help getting the right fin setup for a particular type of wave?